 First Steps to Being a Runway Model

 So, what are the first steps to being a runway model?
 Well, there are many steps and manoeuvres, literally.
 Complete an honest self-assessment to ensure you have the physical qualities necessary for a male runway model.
 Most runway models are at between 5’11” and 6’2″ and weigh between 140 and 165 lbs.
-Your physique should be lean, yet strong (never muscular, because that can affect the models performance on the shows and their fit to the clothing.
+Your physique should be lean, yet strong (never muscular, because that can affect the model’s performance on the shows and their fit to the clothing.
 This is the body type that designers look to display their clothing.
-However, as trends change, your body will have to depending on the designer and his philosophy.
+However, as trends change, your body will have to depend on the designer and his philosophy.

 Create a modelling portfolio or ´book´.
-This compilation should include professional standard head shots, as well as photos that highlight your body.
+This compilation should include professional standard headshots, as well as photos that highlight your body.
 You should have at least two photos wearing jeans and a casual t-shirt, as well as some wearing business suits.
 It should also include your height, weight, measurements and clothing sizes.
-Hire a professional photographer take care of this as it will be an investment in your future career.
+Hire a professional photographer to take care of this as it will be an investment in your future career.

 Study the runway walk.
 From my experience, you should record and watch a runway modelling show to see how the professionals do it.
 For example, watch where they focus their eyes, how they hold their arms and hands and their shoulder and chin positions.

 Practice your runway walk.
-While female models usually must walk with one foot in front of the other, such as they are walking on a line, male models do it a little more differently.
+While female models usually must walk with one foot in front of the other, such as when they are walking on a line, male models do it a little differently.

 Find a modelling agent.
 Call local modelling agencies and book interview appointments with bookers.
 Bring your portfolio and dress to impress the agent.
 Just now, the current trend for the male model look is slightly long hair and facial stubble.
-Mail copies of your portfolio photos to agencies if they cannot see you or do not have open call appointments.
+Mail copies of your portfolio photos to agencies if they cannot see you or do not have open-call appointments.

-So, if you meet the above criteria then you can perfect your craft by following my rules of male choreography for the ´runway´ and the ´catwalk’.
+So, if you meet the above criteria then you can perfect your craft by following my rules of male choreography for the ‘runway’ and the ‘catwalk’.
 Which you should adopt and when?